filecash/FICIPs/FICIPS/ficip-0003.md

 ### Reason for such adjustment

-- 1.Filecash becomes more friendly to small miners by adding the 4G sector, which ensures a lowered threshold for continuous stability.
+- Filecash becomes more friendly to small miners by adding the 4G sector, which ensures a lowered threshold for continuous stability.
 Participants will benefit from this much stabilized FIC ecology development.
-- 2.More and more miners desire a larger sector after the on-lining of the 4G sectors.
+- More and more miners desire a larger sector after the on-lining of the 4G sectors.
 While stabilizing the 4G sectors, we now add 16G sector for improved network storage capacity and healthier development of FIC ecological economy.

 ### Technical specifications